enwi/RNGBridgeDoc/comissioning.md

 >If the captive portal does not open or no message is displayed you can alternatively type in the URL `192.168.4.1` and open the website (<a href="http://192.168.4.1" target="_blank">or click here</a>).
 >After the page loaded, you are presented with the user interface of `RNGBridge`.

-## Step 4
+## Step 4 - Connect to WiFi network
-Open the settings menu by clicking the gear icon in the top right of the page.
+1. Open the settings menu by clicking the gear icon in the top right of the page.
-Then click on the panel named `WiFi`.
+2. Click on the panel named `WiFi`.
-Next select `Client` from the `WiFi mode` dropdown.
+3. select `Client` from the `WiFi mode` dropdown.
-In the field `SSID` enter the name of the WiFi network you want `RNGBridge` to connect with.
+4. Enter the name of the WiFi network you want `RNGBridge` to connect with in the `SSID` field.
-In the field `Password` enter the password of the WiFi network.
+5. Enter the password of the WiFi network in the `Password` field.

 DHCP is selected by default, meaning `RNGBridge` will get an IP assigned from your network router.
 If you want to give it a static IP address or want to do some advanced configuration (`Netmask`, `Gateway`, `DNS`) disable DHCP and more options will appear.